thofma/Hecke.jl/docs/src/features/mset.md

 ### Type and constructors

-Objects of type `Mset` consists of a dictionary whose keys are the elements in the set, and the values are their respective multiplicity.
+Objects of type `MSet` consists of a dictionary whose keys are the elements in the set, and the values are their respective multiplicity.

 ```@docs